Ordinance on Coronavirus Entry Regulations (Coronavirus-Einreiseverordnung – CoronaEinreiseV)

 - Information on accepted tests is available here: https://www.rki.de/DE/Content/InfAZ/N/Neuartiges_Coronavirus/Tests.html

-In addition to the current registration, testing and quarantine rules, restrictions on the transport of persons entering the Federal Republic of Germany from countries classified as areas of virus variant of concern are necessary to protect the population in the Federal Republic of Germany and to limit the entry and rapid spread of the new virus variants.
+In addition to the current rules on registration, quarantine and furnishing proof, it is necessary to restrict the transport of persons from the countries classified as areas of variants of concern into the Federal Republic of Germany to protect the population in the Federal Republic of Germany and limit the introduction and rapid spread of new virus variants.

 The Ordinance on Coronavirus Entry Regulations also lays down obligations for transport companies and mobile network operators.